-The Company is an investment holding company and its subsidiaries are principally engaged in provision of fire safety services in Hong Kong.
+The Company is an investment holding company and its subsidiaries are principally engaged in provision of fire safety services in Hong Kong and production of short videos and animation in the People's Republic of China (the "PRC" or "Mainland China").
 The Company and its subsidiaries are hereinafter referred to as the Group (the "Group").